Numerical analysis for the interaction of mean curvature flow and diffusion on closed surfaces: Proof of Lemma

-where we used the norm equivalence for the lift operator (see \cite[(2.15)--(2.16)]{Demlow2009}) in the first inequality, an inverse inequality \cite[Theorem~4.5.11]{BrennerScott} in the second inequality, and the known error bounds for interpolation (see \cite[Proposition~2]{Demlow2009}) and for the Ritz map $u_h^* = \Rh^u u$ (a direct modification of \cite[Theorem~3.1]{KPower_quasilinear}) in the last inequality.
+Here we subsequently used the norm equivalence for the lift operator (see \cite[(2.15)--(2.16)]{Demlow2009}) in the first inequality, an inverse inequality \cite[Theorem~4.5.11]{BrennerScott} in the second inequality, and the known error bounds for interpolation (see \cite[Proposition~2]{Demlow2009}) and for the Ritz map $u_h^* = \Rh^u u$ (a direct modification of \cite[Theorem~3.1]{KPower_quasilinear}) in the last inequality.

 (vi) The argument for the fourth term on the right-hand side of \eqref{eq:error equation B - tested} is slightly more complicated since it compares stiffness matrices on different surfaces.
 We will estimate this term by a $\D$-weighted extension of the argument of \cite[(A.iv)]{MCF}.